tenzir/tenzir/web/docs/operators/show.md

 # show

-Returns information about the Tenzir node:
+Returns information about a Tenzir node.

 ## Synopsis